cdimascio/nationalparks_conversation/README.md

 ## Prequisities

 1. Clone this repo
-2. Create a Watson Conversation Service on Bluemix
+2. Create a Bluemix account

+## Setup

+### Conversation

+- Provision an instance of [Watson Conversation](https://console.bluemix.net/catalog/services/conversation?env_id=ibm:yp:us-south&taxonomyNavigation=services) on Bluemix
-3. Create a new conversation workspace by importing `conversation_workspace.json' form the project root
+- Create a new conversation workspace by importing `./resources/conversation_workspace.json` into your Watson Conversation workspaces,
+- Install client and server dependencies
-4. Create a `.env` file in the project root
+- Create `.env` files in the project root with the following contents

-e.g.

 ```
 APP_ID=parks-conversation